GSA/digitalgov.gov/content/news/2020/04/2020-04-07-spring-cleaning-tips-for-web-content.md

 [OMB 20-19, Harnessing Technology to Support Mission Continuity](https://www.whitehouse.gov/wp-content/uploads/2020/03/M-20-19.pdf) (PDF, 195 KB, 5 pages, March 22, 2020)

-***
+---

 Do you have a 21st Century IDEA-related comment or question?
 Or would you like to give a shout out to your colleagues?
 Send it to us at [digitalgov@gsa.gov](mailto:digitalgov@gsa.gov), and we’ll work to incorporate it into the next newsletter.

-_(All references to specific brands, products, and/or companies are used only for illustrative purposes and do not imply endorsement by the U.S. federal government or any federal government agency.)_
+**Disclaimer**: All references to specific brands, products, and/or companies are used only for illustrative purposes and do not imply endorsement by the U.S. federal government or any federal government agency.